donsez/RIOT/examples/suit_update_fatfs/README.md

 # Overview

-This example shows how to integrate SUIT-compliant firmware updates into a RIOT application.
+This example shows how to integrate SUIT-compliant firmware updates into a RIOT application with firmware stored into a SDCard.

 It implements basic support of the SUIT architecture using the manifest format specified in [draft-ietf-suit-manifest-09](https://tools.ietf.org/id/draft-ietf-suit-manifest-09.txt).